Sirspam/Coordy-McCoordFace/README.md

 | leave | Makes the bot leave the guild.
 Requires admin privileges. |

 ### Coordination Commands
-All of the commands below require the role specified in the coord_roles_ids list.
+All of the commands below require the role specified in the coord_roles_ids list or admin privileges.
 Furthermore, individuals with a role specified in the ignored_roles list will not be affected when these commands are ran, the command author will also be exempt.
 | Command | Alias | Description |
 | --- | --- | --- |
 | mute | m | Mutes all users in the author's vc |